Broad Meadow Brook Nature Camp | Sample Schedule

-Campers gather in the Education Center to engage in quiet, supervised activities such as playing a game of Uno, sculpting with clay, or drawing.
+Campers gather to engage in quiet, supervised activities such as playing a game of Uno, sculpting with clay, or drawing.
 Registration required.

 Campers are greeted by their counselors and can draw, color, or complete word searches as they wait for other campers to arrive.
-During Choice Time, they can choose to play active games, go on a nature walk, participate in Counselor Choice activities, or spend quiet time in the Education Center.
+During Choice Time, they can choose to play active games, go on a nature walk, participate in Counselor Choice activities.

 9:30–9:45 am — Opening Circle